KB 2285: ALL NTLM AUTHENTICATORS ARE BUSY

 WARNING lines can be filtered for easier reading.

-After searching these lines, all NTLM authenticators are busy and 15 requests that could not be processed could have caused the squid service to stop.
+After searching these lines, all NTLM authenticators are busy and 15 requests that could not be processed could have caused the squid service to shut down.

 egrep -i '(busy|many|fatal)' /opt/olfeo5/data/proxy/log/cache.log